Skip to main content

 Decision

-We have decided to reintroduce the ReadOnly role in order to provide a fully read-only level of privilege in a number of scenarios:
+We have decided to reintroduce the ReadOnly role to give a fully read-only level of privilege in a number of scenarios:

 1. Developers wanting to just look about without changing anything,